hishizuka/pizero_bikecomputer/README.md

 # Abstract

-Pi Zero Bikecomputer is a GPS and ANT+ bike computer based on Raspberry Pi Zero (W, WH).
-It measures and records position(GPS), ANT+ speed/cadence/power and I2C sensor values (pressure/temperature/altitude, etc).
-It displays these values, even maps and courses.
+Pi Zero Bikecomputer is a GPS and ANT+ bike computer based on Raspberry Pi Zero(W, WH).
+This is the first DIY project in the world integrated with necesarry hardwares and softwares for modern bike computer.
+It measures and records position(GPS), ANT+ sensor(speed/cadence/power) and I2C sensor(pressure/temperature/altitude, etc).
+It also displays these values, even maps and courses in real-time.
+In addition, it write out log into .fit format file.

-In this project, Pi Zero Bikecomputer got some basic functions.
+In this project, Pi Zero Bikecomputer got basic functions needed for bike computers.
 Next target is to add new functions which existing products do not have!

+You will enjoy both cycling and the maker movement with Pi Zero Bikecomputer!

-detail in Japanese
+Here is detail articles in Japanese.

 [I tried to make a bikecomputer, the result was pretty good](https://qiita.com/hishi/items/46619b271daaa9ad41b3)